-Type of assessment Inspection and measurement Pre-conditions 1.
-The auditory output is provided as non-visual access to closed functionality.
-2. The auditory output is delivered through speakers.
-Procedure 1.
+Type of assessment Inspection and measurement Pre-conditions The auditory output is provided as non-visual access to closed functionality.
+The auditory output is delivered through speakers.
+Procedure The additory output is derivered through speakers.
 Check that a non-visual incremental volume control is provided.
-2. Check that output amplification up to a level of at least 65 dBA (-29 dBPaA) is available.
+Check that output amplification up to a level of at least 65 dBA (-29 dBPaA) is available.
 Result Pass: Checks 1 and 2 are true Fail: Check 1 or 2 is false Not applicable: Pre-conditions 1 or 2 are not met